The Representation and Computation of Structure (RepCom) group

-- How do speakers select and sequence the right words in the right structures (and avoid the wrong ones) in order to convey a given message?
+- What cognitive abilities do speakers draw on to select and sequence the right words in the right structures (and avoid the wrong ones)?

 - How do changes in modalities (e.g. speaking vs listening; listening vs reading) affect language learning and memory for language?

 Sara Iacozza: Exploring social biases in language processing

 Limor Raviv: Language and society: How social pressures shape grammatical structure